Alexhuszagh/PyCPP/ROADMAP.md

         - Need a custom stringstream that takes a view or some shit, since that STL stringstream constructor is fucking dumb as shit.

-    - The robin map needs to use std::pair<const Key, Value> rather than it's bullshit.

     - Implement more intrusive containers.
         - vector -- DONE
         - deque -- DONE